 - Scissor lifts less than 12m: $100 - $120 each way

 - Scissor lifts between 12m and 15m: $150 - $180 each way

 - Scissor lifts over 18m: $200 - $250 each way

 Scissor lifts can easily be driven up via remote onto the back of a tilt tray and transported around town.
-They are often used on a daily basis and returned to the depot - it is uncommon that they are hired on long term contracts (as they are relatively cheap to buy).
+They are often used on a daily basis and returned to the depot - it is uncommon that they are hired on long-term contracts (as they are relatively cheap to buy).
 That said, you will always be required to pay transportation, and in the case of diesel scissor lifts there may be a small fuel surcharge or duel charges on an as-used basis.
 But all-in-all, hiring a scissor lift isn't very complicated and there aren't usually many extra costs or charges outside of the hire rate.

-Do I need a license or ticket to operate a scissor lift?
+Do I need a license or ticket to operate a Scissor Lift?

-The short answer is yes, 'working at heights' using any boom lift, EWP, telehandler, man lift or scissor lift requires a working at heights competency, or ticket, once you are operating a machine over a 11m boom height.
-Because it is considered high-risk workm we encourage everyone who ires a scissor lift, of any height or size, to understand the risk and be harnessed into the machine.
+The short answer is yes, 'working at heights' using any boom lift, EWP, telehandler, man lift or scissor lift requires a working at heights competency, or ticket, once you are operating a machine over an 11m boom height.
+Because it is considered high-risk work, we encourage everyone who ires a scissor lift, of any height or size, to understand the risk and be harnessed into the machine.
 The working at heights law only is applied to heights at over 11m, so you can operate scissor lifts below this height without a ticket.
 When hiring a scissor lift over 11m the plant hire company will ask to see the ticket of the operator before hiring out the machine.